-- 1. Click the icon to browse for and select the Microsoft Imaging engine (imagex.exe) on the device. - 2.
+- Click the sicon to browse for and select the Microsoft Imaging engine (imagex.exe) on the device. - 2.
 After configuring the third-party imaging settings, click Apply.

 Click Status to view the content replication status across all Primary Server and Satellite Servers with the Imaging role in the zone.